creoapp/documentation/docs/drafts/PageSplit.md

 ### How to use
 There are 2 ways to use `PageSplit`:
-1. using the default template by dropping `PageSplit` as the layout root screen and and using the provided `MasterTable`.
-The table populates the master pane with all childrens `Window` and you just need to tap the cells to open the selected window on the detail pane.
+1. using the default template by dropping `PageSplit` as the layout root screen and using the provided `MasterTable`.
+The table populates the master pane with all children `Window` and you just need to tap the cells to open the selected window on the detail pane.

 1. Dropping `PageSplit` as the layout root screen and replacing the whole `MasterTable` with any custom control or by just replacing its _dataset_.